Narita Airport

 Terminal 2, which was opened in December 1992, mainly hosts domestic flights and flights from and to Asia.
 In April 2015, the Toto brand set up a showroom there to promote their famous Washlets and try and boost export sales, even though Washlets are self-evident to the Japanese.

 Finally, Terminal 3, opened in April 2015, now handles many domestic flights from low-cost companies.
 It was decorated and fitted by Muji, the famous office supplies chain store and offers a cozy atmosphere as well as a large Muji-style dining hall open around the clock.
 Boarding areas have been designed to represent athletics tracks, blue for departures and red for arrivals.
-This is, of course, a reference to the upcoming Olympics.
+This is, of course, a reference to the Tokyo Olympics 🏅.
 Its construction cost only 15 billion Yen 💴 (~108,691,714.10 €) and it is only connected to the other terminals by shuttle services, not by rail.

-A free WI-FI network (free WI-FI Narita) is available in Terminals 1 and 2 although speed is often rather slow.
+A free WI-FI network (FreeWiFi-NARITA) is available in Terminals 1 and 2 although speed is often rather slow.

 ⬇️ Further down this page, discover our visit guide in Narita airport and around.

-By Kanpai Updated on August 27, 2020 Aéroport de Narita
+By Kanpai Updated on October 17, 2024 Aéroport de Narita